Accenture/adop-docker-compose/site/_docs/home.md

 This is the home of all ADOP documentation.

-If you are new to the platform then the recommended reading is:
+If you are new to the platform then we recommended you read this:

 - [Prerequisites](/adop-docker-compose/docs/prerequisites/)
 - [Quickstart](/adop-docker-compose/docs/quickstart/)